PhilanthropiCat/PiCa-Docs/docs/Examples.md

 ## Example with Trig Functions 1

-Let's represent the function f(x,y,z) = Sin(x) - Cos(x)Tan(x) through a computational graph.
+Let's represent the function f(x,y,z) = Sin(x) - Cos(y)Tan(z) through a computational graph.
 We will obtain the result of the function and also the gradient of the variables x,y,z.

 First you have to install the package: